MaxenceDC/ProgrammingChallenges/Challenges/Practical/4-markov_chain/README.md

 ### The `args` module

-To handle those arguments, we create a new module, `args` in another file (`src/args.rs`), and then import it in the main file using the `mod` keyword.
+To handle those arguments, we create a new module `args` in a new file (`src/args.rs`), and then import it in the `main.rs` file using the `mod` keyword.
 This module contains one public function called `get_args` that will return a `Parameters` structure with the path and the number in it.
 In this function, we start by collecting the arguments in a `Vec` of `Strings` using the `env::args` method of the standard library.
-We need to do four checks before processing the
+We need to do four checks before processing the arguments:
-arguments:

   1. Check if the arguments contain **-h** or **--help**.
   2. Check if there are not enough or too many arguments.